10up/distributor/CONTRIBUTING.md

 ## Release instructions

 1. Version bump: Bump the version number in `distributor.php` if it does not already reflect the version being released.
-Ensure that it is suffixed with `-dev`.
+Update both the plugin "Version:" property and the plugin `DT_VERSION` constant, ensuring that it is suffixed with `-dev`.
 2. Changelog: Add/update the changelog in `CHANGELOG.md`
 3. Merge: Make a non-fast-forward merge from `develop` to `master`. `master` contains the stable development version.
 4. Build: In the `master` branch, run `npm run release`.
 This will create a subfolder called `release` with the `stable` branch cloned into it as a worktree and latest changes copied over.
 Ensure that any new files are in the `release` folder; if not, you may need to add them to `gulp-tasks/copy.js`.